 - Blood-injection-injury: blood (), needles (blenophobia), dental procedures (odontophobia), fear of injury (traumatophobia)

 - Other: fear of vomiting (emetophobia), the number 13 (triskaidekaphobia), costumed characters (masklophobia), fear of clowns (coulrophobia)

-- Definition: inordinate fear or anxiety of being in situations that are perceived as difficult to escape from, or situations in which it might be difficult to seek help
+- Definition: pronounced fear or anxiety of being in situations that are perceived as difficult to escape from or situations in which it might be difficult to seek help

 - ♀ > ♂ (2:1)